-IFM has classified UAE as a Diversified country and all legal vehicles operating in the U.A.E., including the CBNA UAE, are governed by the IFM mandated Corporate Governance Structure for a Diversified Country.
-At a minimum, Diversified Countries are required to have a "Country Coordinating Committee" (CCC), "Business Risk and Controls Committee" (BRCC), and "Asset and Liability Committee" (ALCO) Governance Committees.
-CBNA UAE conducts the management committees at franchise level covering all businesses operating within the U.A.E.'s geography.
+IFM has classified UAE as a Diversified country and all legal vehicles operating in the U.A.E., including the Citibank NA UAE, are governed by the IFM mandated Corporate Governance Structure for a Diversified Country.
+At a minimum, Diversified Countries are required to have a "Country Coordinating Committee" (CCC) which covers all risk stripes.
+In addition as per local regulatory reuqirment the Citibank NA UAE legal entity also has a Second Line focused Risk Management Committee (RMC) chaired by the Chief Risk Officer of the legal entity.

+Citibank NA UAE conducts the management committees at franchise level covering all businesses operating within the U.A.E.'s geography.